mportesdev/pictureshow/README.rst

 Requirements
 ------------

 Python 3.6 or higher is required.
-The only direct dependency is the fantastic `reportlab <https://pypi.org/project/reportlab/>`__ library.
+The only direct dependency is the wonderful `reportlab <https://pypi.org/project/reportlab/>`__ library.

 Installation
 ------------